Alexisvib/hackaton1-Pares/README.md

 - HTML
 - PHP
 - Javascript
-- MYSQL (the program need just one table with 3 informations : pseudo / password / progression
+- MYSQL : the program need just one table with 3 informations : pseudo / password / progression

 ## My contribution to the project